PCC News

 7. The meeting appointed Nigel Lewis as PCC secretary and electoral roll officer (unanimous vote)

-8. The PCC appointed the sidesmen and women for St Thomas’s (previously checked by Roy Picken), St Martin’s (previously checked by Brian White) and Brambleton Hall.
+8. The PCC appointed the sidesmen and women for St Thomas’ (previously checked by Roy Picken), St Martin’s (previously checked by Brian White) and Brambleton Hall.
 (Unanimous vote)

 9. The PCC passed two resolutions.